djdjalas/es6-course/README.md

 # es6-course-updated
-This course was completly recorded from scratched to make all students happy.
+This course was completely recorded from scratched to make all students happy.
 ## Installation

 1. Install node & yarn